benPetsel/ecom-template/README.md

 DONE -- option to show or hide dementions
 DONE -- shipping details on compled orders
-DONE -- name of person on compled details name of person to mailing checkout. add change log in logged in
+DONE -- name of person on compled details
+DONE --name of person to mailing checkout.
+DONE -- corrected new product category issue add change log in logged in

 !!! order of products !!!